Low-Carb Egg Salad in Pita with Green Olives, Green Onions, and Dijon

 - Serve right away.

-I love Joseph’s Low-Carb Pita Bread and that’s what I’d use for this recipe.
+I’d use My Favorite Low-Carb Pita Bread for this recipe.

 This recipe created by Kalyn.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions: